-FirstSchool Leader/Student conference, detention, in-school suspension, 1-180 daysOffense:out-of-school suspension, or expulsion.
+First School Leader/Student conference, detention, in-school suspension, 1-Offense: 180 days out-of-school suspension, or expulsion.

-Subsequent In-school suspension, 1-180 days out-of-school suspension, or expulsion.
-Offense:
+Subseque In-school suspension, 1-180 days out-of-school suspension, or expulsion. nt Offense:

 Hazing - Any activity that a reasonable person believes would negatively impact the mental or physical health or safety of a student or put the student in a ridiculous, humiliating, stressful or disconcerting position for the purposes of initiation, affiliation, admission, membership or maintenance of membership in any group, class, organization, club or athletic team including, but not limited to, a grade level, student organization or school-sponsored activity.
 Hazing may occur even when all students involved are willing participants.